 Avoid Arsenic Exposure from CCA-treated Wood

-Before February 2002, most pressure treated wood used in decks, patio furniture, children’s playground equipment, benches and picnic tables was made with chromated copper arsenate (CCA).
+Before January 2002, most pressure treated wood used in decks, patio furniture, children’s playground equipment, benches and picnic tables was made with chromated copper arsenate (CCA).
 CCA, 22 percent pure arsenic (a potent carcinogen) combined with chromium and copper, was injected into wood at high pressure to prevent rot and insect damage.
 The arsenic migrates to the surface of treated wood, where it can be picked up on hands and then ingested by children.
 Arsenic can also contaminate the soil under and surrounding treated wood.
 Some CCA-treated wood has a green tint.
 Testing is the only way to know for certain if the wood around your home contains arsenic, so you can then protect your children from future arsenic exposure.
-Test kits are available at cost from the Healthy Building Network.

 Here are tips to reduce your exposure to arsenic in CCA-treated wood: